Building & Code Officials

 WATER

-Protection from both bulk and vapor
+Protection from both rain and vapor

 WIND

-AIA and ICC Education Accreditation
+AIA Education Accreditation

 Man holding tablet with VSI Building Code Reference Guide displayed